 - understanding Imposter Syndrome

-- utilizing CBT, DBT, and other neuroscience techniques
+- utilizing CBT, DBT, mindfulness, and other neuroscience techniques

 “I Don’t Feel Safe”